masc-ucsc/livehd/docs/lgraph.md

 mem2.c[2] = clk2 // clock for memory port 2
 ```

-Each memory port has the following entries.
-All the entries but the `wmask`
+Each memory has the following ports:
-must be populated.
-If the `wmask` is not set, a full write size is expected.
-Read-only ports do not have `data` and `wmask` fields.

 * 'a' (`addr`)    points to the driver pin for the address.
 The address bits should match the array size (`ceil(log2(s))`)
 * `c` (`clk_pin`) points to the clock driver pin